DWI Resource Center

 Separate from any criminal penalties that may arise from a DWI conviction, Minnesota law provides for three administrative sanctions that commence immediately upon arrest/testing:

-(1) License Revocation
+(1) Minnesota License Revocation Periods

 Whenever the implied consent law is invoked (request to take a test) during the arrest process, the person’s driving privileges can be revoked immediately following any test failure or test refusal.
 The person is given a seven-day temporary license to drive before the revocation becomes effective.
 The period of license revocation changed on July 1, 2011 and are as follows:

-(2) License Plate Impoundment
+(2) Minnesota License Plate Impoundment

 A plate impoundment violation is an impaired driving violation involving an aggravating factor, including any offense: